MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-setup.md

 ::: zone pivot="nuget-library"

 This article describes how to create a REST API for a [token issuance start event](custom-claims-provider-overview.md#token-issuance-start-event-listener) using the [Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/entra/Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents) NuGet library and set it up for authentication.
-You create an HTTP trigger function in Visual Studio or Visual Studio Code, configure it for authentication, and deploy it to the Azure portal, where it can be accessed through Azure Functions.
+You'll create an HTTP trigger function in Visual Studio or Visual Studio Code, configure it for authentication, and deploy it to the Azure portal, where it can be accessed through Azure Functions.
+You'll then test the function locally using your preferred API testing tool.

 ## Prerequisites